 Senthil Pandi Sankareswaran* and Mahadevan Krishnan Pages 1 - 11 ( 11 )

 Background: Image registration is the process of aligning two or more images in a single coordinate.
-Now a days, medical image registration plays a significant role in computer assisted disease diagnosis, treatment, and surgery.
-The different modalities available in the medical image makes medical image registration as an essential step in Computer Assisted Diagnosis (CAD), Computer- Aided Therapy (CAT) and Computer-Assisted Surgery (CAS).
+Nowadays, medical image registration plays a significant role in computer-assisted disease diagnosis, treatment, and surgery.
+The different modalities available in the medical image make medical image registration an essential step in Computer Assisted Diagnosis (CAD), Computer- Aided Therapy (CAT) and Computer-Assisted Surgery (CAS).

-Conclusion: The RBCNN model will help the physician to automatically detect and classify the brain tumor quickly (18 Sec) and efficiently with out doing any pre-alignment and labeling.
+Conclusion: The RBCNN model will help the physician to automatically detect and classify the brain tumor quickly (18 Sec) and efficiently without doing pre-alignment and labeling.

 Department of Computer Science and Engineering, Mohamed Sathak A. J. College of Engineering, Tamil Nadu, Department of Electrical and Electronics Engineering, PSNA College of Engineering and Technology, Tamil Nadu